mrmojica/301-Days-Of-Code/log.md

 **Thoughts:**
 Didn't get as much done as I wished.
 I would like to finish off Scott Moss's presentation on Node.
 Next finish attempt the problem set using cloud 9 and C.
 **Link to work:**

+### Day 6: 1/8/2019

+**Today's Progress:**
+Completed the first basic challenge from CS50, creating hello world in C. Relook at downshift (paypal) library to update autocomplete compononent.

+**Thoughts:**
+Wish I had more time to compelete more challenges, but will need to work on them tomorrow.
+**Link to work:**